A call to arms: making the case for more reusable libraries: Introduction

 The golden standard of interfaciability is the C language.
 Any problem that is straightforward enough to be expressible in terms of a C interface can be approached with a combination of languages, as most languages are interoperable with C (e.g. Rust, Julia, CPython, and Fortran 2003 with the \texttt{iso\_c\_binding} module).

 In contrast, there is no general solution to interface object oriented libraries written in different languages.
 This problem has only been solved for some special combinations: for instance, C++ code can be made accessible from Python, but this requires developing specialized wrappers in the C++ code with packages like pybind11\citep{Jakob2017__} or cppyy\citep{Lavrijsen2016__}.
-Unfortunately, the reverse---accessing Python from compiled languages such as C, C++ or Fortran---is considered nearly impossible.
+Unfortunately, the reverse---accessing Python from compiled languages such as C, C++ or Fortran---is rarely done in practice as it is considered awkward, delicate, and difficult to debug.
 Although the Python language is extremely useful in many applications, this lack of access to Python functionality poses severe limitations on the reusability of Python code in other languages.

 The interfaciability of Rust and Julia, in turn, appears to be presently limited to C bindings.
 Although the situation is likely to change in the upcoming decade, the reusability of Rust and Julia programs therefore remains likewise currently limited.